Mpouransari/Tarantula-Auto-Trade-Strategy-T-TAS/README.md

 ⚠️ Unfortunately, we are not able to provide a test account for free, you can contact the support department to receive a 24-hour account.

-🔥 There is no need to create a TradingView paid account to receive this indicator.
-It can also be used on free and newly established accounts and has no prerequisites for use ‏, but if you have a paid account, the speed of signal processing in MetaTrader will be higher.
+🔥 There is no need to create a TradingView paid account to receive this strategy / indicator.
+It can also be used on free and newly established accounts and has no prerequisites for use ‏, but if you have a paid account, the speed of signal processing in TradingView and transfer it to MetaTrader will be higher.

 ❌ As you know,the financial market will not always proceed based on technical price action, and sometimes the market may go out of technical mode with the publication of a negative or positive news,and then no analysis will be used.
    So, be careful in your trad and set a SL and use your money management and risk management for trade to avoid large and irreparable losses